Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Hepatrombin

 The medicine in the form of an ointment is applied to the area of the nodes 2-4 times a day or injected into the rectum.
-Candles are used rectally.
+Suppositories are used rectally.
 Indications for the drug are all types of hemorrhoids, anal fissures, fistulas, as well as in preparation for surgery and in the postoperative period.

 Heparin ointment

-Candles Proctosan
+Proctosan suppositories

-Ointment Levomekol
+Levomekol ointment

-Ointment Bepanten
+Bepanten ointment

 • sclerotherapy;